 Who is responsible for the Learning and Library Hub if it is on the SWTAFE campus?

 While South West TAFE will own the facility, Warrnambool City Council will manage it.
-The library will be part of a range of services available to the community, and SWTAFE’s students and staff.
+The library will be part of a range of services available to the community, SWTAFE’s students and staff and visitors to the region.
+Some SWTAFE services and programs will also be operating out of the facility, and available to the community to access.

 Will local tradespeople be employed during the construction phase?